 If traveling by air, be very cautious extra oxygen may be needed because of the high altitude

-Get support for the anxiety and stress of living with pulmonary hypertension.
+Get support for the anxiety and stress of living with pulmonary Hypertension.
 Talk with your healthcare team, or ask for a referral to a counselor.
-A support group for people living with pulmonary hypertension can be invaluable in learning how to cope with the illness.
+A support group for people with pulmonary Hypertension can be invaluable in learning how to cope with the illness.

 I do appreciate you reading this post, and please remember to share.
 I welcome all questions and comments.